MaartenJongeneel/Paper-Tossing/README.md

 </div>
 </div>

-The experiments for parameter identification are stored in Archives.
-The archive containing box-impact experiments for Box003, Box004, and Box005 can be found [here](https://doi.org/10.4121/17122553).
+In the experiments, different objects are used.
+Below, the different boxes are shown.
+From left to right: Box003, Box004, Box005, Box006, Box007, and Box009.
+Detailed information about the objects can be found on the [Impact-Aware Robotics Database](https://impact-aware-robotics-database.tue.nl/objects).

 <div style = "display: flex; align="center">
 <img src="figures/Box003.jpg" alt="drawing" width=16%/>